rohithegde/rohithegde.github.com/_posts/2021-03-19-azure-infrastructure-as-code.md

 tags: [microsoft, ignite, azure, cloud, iac, infrastructure, code, terraform, ansible, devops, biscep, arm]
 comments: true
 ---
-In a hurry ?
-Please skip to the part you want with the index below.
 <!-- TOC -->

 - [Background](#background)